aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/search-and-replace-data-in-a-range/_index.md

 {{% alert color="primary" %}}

-Sometimes you need to search for and replace specific data in a range ignoring any cell values outside the desired range.
+Sometimes you need to search for and replace specific data in a range, ignoring any cell values outside the desired range.
 Aspose.Cells for Node.js via C++ allows you to limit a search to a specific range.
 This article explains how.

 {{% /alert %}}

 Aspose.Cells for Node.js via C++ provides the [**FindOptions.setRange(CellArea)**](https://reference.aspose.com/cells/nodejs-cpp/findoptions/#setRange-cellarea-) method for specifying a range when searching for data.
-Below code sample searches and replaces data in a range.
+The code sample below searches and replaces data in a range.

 ```javascript
 const path = require("path");